 About Family Patterns Matter

-- The goal is to allow youth ages 11-19 years, middle and high school students, to come together in a safe environment to determine what problems they would like to address in their community.
-Out of this was formed the youth advisory board (YAB).
-YAB will define the problem patterns, create action plans to address these problems and then implement programs to monitor and adapt.
+- The goal is to allow youth ages 10-16 years, 4th, 5th, 6th, middle and high school students, to come together in a safe environment to determine what problems they see influencing their peers.
+The Youth Advisory Board was formed (YAB).
+YAB along with adult facilitators will define the problem patterns, create action plans to address these problems and then implement programs to monitor and adapt.
 YAB joins together to educate, fund, facilitate, mentor and collaborate with other youth.

 - The key to the success of YAB is the investment of time by the adult facilitator/mentors who provide wisdom and experience to research, planning and the implementation of each project identified.

-- Family Patterns Matter (FPM) provides a number of resources to develop individual personal, professional and social skills.
+- Family Patterns Matter, Inc. (FPM) provides a number of resources to develop individual, personal, professional and social skills.
 From leadership and ethics to critical thinking and time management, we will enable, equip and motivate our youth to recognize unhealthy lifestyle patterns.
-Thus making healthy choices with positive impacts at home, school and in the community.
+The outcome is making healthy choices with positive impacts at home, school and in the community.

 Our Focus: Our Youth